Why I Built Lumi UI

 You own the code — components copy into your project via the CLI, no runtime Lumi dependency.
 Behavior comes from Base UI, which handles accessibility, focus management, and keyboard navigation without configuration.
 Each component file is the complete system for that domain: primitives when you need control, composites when you need speed, global utilities to keep everything consistent.

 It's a specific set of bets.
-If they match how you think about building, it might be useful.
+If they match how you think about building, give it a look.